luigi311/DB-LoadTest/README.md

   - Execute SQL queries concurrently
   - Measure and report execution times for each instance
   - Fetch no rows or in batches or all at once
+  - Run a single query or a folder of queries

 ## Requirements